Assurance over Greenhouse Gas Emissions Disclosures

 Proposals relating to the reporting of GHG emissions

-The consultation document also clarifies the scope of the assurance engagement, so we are interested in hearing views on this.
+The Climate-related Disclosures Final Consultation document also clarifies the scope of the assurance engagement, so we are interested in hearing views on this.

 The minimum level of assurance for GHG emissions proposed is set at Limited Assurance, however this will be revisited once the assurance regime has commenced (from 27 October 2024).